-Timeline: Summer 2019
+Timeline: Post-C COVID-19 1 Counseling What is it about the Counseling Ongoing

-1 Counseling What is it about the Counseling Ongoing
+Priority Topic Questions Lead(s) Completed

 Case student/counselor interaction

 Management should be analyzed for impact on

 success?

 Per Francisco Dorame (6/18/2019), a systematic process for allowing Counseling Interns at Mt.
 SAC was created in 2017-18.
 This process allows Counseling Department to improve upon our abilities to offer internships.
 In the past, internship requests would be received on an individual basis.
 The following creates a systematic process for tracking and monitoring the interns.
 This makes it more purposeful: (1) how we vet the interns, (2) how we give priority to students who needed hours to complete their graduate program, and (3) how we evaluate our internship process.
 The following is an overview of the three types of internships offered: